Gulshan-J/M1_Application_Handcricket/5_Report/readme.md

 |-------	|----------------------------------------------------------------------	|-------------	|
 | LLR_1 	| Input from the user                                                  	| Implemented 	|
 | LLR_2 	| No.of Balls and Displaying the score and Exit the game once finished 	| Implemented 	|

+DESIGN:

+    In this design folder two images of Behavorial and structural diagrams are given